teesloane/Auth-Boss/README.md

 # Terminology

-There is a quite a bit of jargon in this sub-set of web development.
+There is quite a bit of jargon in this sub-set of web development.
 Below is a list of terms that you will see again and again when it comes to authentication.
-Each word will link to a defintion I have found, but the descriptions written are my attempts to create a concise summary in lay-person terms.
+Each word will link to a defintion that I have found, but the descriptions written are my attempts to create a concise summary in lay-person terms.

 ## [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)